jdolle/graphql-prefab/README.md

 ### Demo

-Take a look at the [demo server](https://github.com/jdolle/graphql-json-resolvers/tree/master/examples/demo-server) to see just how easy setting up GraphQL using `graphql-json-resolvers` can be.
+Take a look at the [demo server](https://github.com/jdolle/graphql-prefab/tree/master/examples/demo-server) to see just how easy setting up GraphQL using `graphql-prefab` can be.

 ```
 yarn demo